yuzhoumo/advent-of-code/README.md

 # Advent of Code 2019
 My Python solutions for [Advent of Code 2019](https://adventofcode.com/)

-Advent of Code is an Advent calendar of programming puzzles for a variety of skill sets and skill levels that can be solved in any preferred programming language.
-People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.
+About: "Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like."

 ## Solutions
 Use `sh run_solutions.sh` to run them all solutions at once, or run them